podikoglou/podikoglou.eu/_posts/2024-08-13-transpiling-typescript-to-c.md

 Obviously I could've just used `From` but I think this organizes the code better.
 I might eventually refactor the codebase to use `From`.

-My code structure went through quite a few different phases, but It ultimately ended up looking like this.
+My code structure went through quite a few different phases, but it ultimately ended up looking like this.

 ```